 Real Reasons for Ghostly Activity According to Skeptics & Science

-Approximate reading time 7 minutes.
+Approx. reading time 7 minutes.

 1. Psychological Factors

-Waking Dreams
+2. Waking Dreams

 Some Sociologists claim that waking dreams are often behind perceived paranormal events.
 Science has a name for waking dreams, and that’s sleep paralysis.
 “Sleep paralysis can happen in the twilight state of entering or leaving the sleep state.
-During sleep paralysis, people can’t talk, scream or do anything,” says Dr. Priyanka Yadav, New Jersey Sleep Specialist.
+During sleep paralysis, people can’t talk, scream or do anything,” says Dr. Priyanka Yadav, a New Jersey Sleep Specialist.

-2. Geographical Anomalies
+3. Geographical Anomalies

 Magnetic Fields

-Similarly, Electromagnetic fields are known to trigger hallucinations, and that a high EMF reading can cause feelings of unease and feeling watched.
+Similarly, Electromagnetic fields are known to trigger hallucinations, and a high EMF reading can cause feelings of unease and feeling watched.
 Some have dubbed this “the fear cage” factor.

 Sound Waves

-In an article, The Ghost in the Machine, by Vic Tandy and Dr. Tony Lawrence, the authors cited infrasound as the real cause of apparitions scaring the staff in the Warwick, England, School laboratory.
+Astonishingly, experiments have demonstrated that low-frequency sound waves, also called infrasound, might trigger events that people typically associate with ghosts.
+For example, nervousness, discomfort, and the sense of an invisible presence in a room are common.
+In an article, The Ghost in the Machine, by Vic Tandy and Dr. Tony Lawrence, the authors cited infrasound as the real cause of apparitions scaring the Warwick, England, School laboratory staff.

 Hidden Sinkholes

-Pareidolia and Haunted Things
+Pareidolia and Haunted Objects

-4. Pipes, Electrical Wiring, Air Conditioning, and Heating Units
+5. Pipes, Electrical Wiring, Air Conditioning, and Heating Units

 With the advent of popular ghost shows on TV or YouTube, more and more people are more apt to contact paranormal groups to investigate hauntings.
 Yet, upon a cursory examination of a home or business, paranormal investigators have frequently found that old pipes, electrical wiring, and heating or air conditioning units are the cause behind suspected paranormal activity.
 And it’s no secret for paranormal investigators that old plumbing can often account for spooky banging noises.

-Moreover, faulty electrical wiring can cause lights that mysteriously turn on and off and explode light bulbs.
+Moreover, faulty electrical wiring can cause lights to mysteriously turn on and off and explode light bulbs.
 And finally, air conditioning and heating units frequently act up, which causes strange sounds or cold spots in particular areas.

 A Faulty Furnace?